 The publisher was hacked to death at his Aziz Super Market office on October 31, 2015

-A Dhaka court will deliver its verdict against eight activists of the banned militant outfit, Ansar al-Islam, on Wednesday in the case filed over the 2015 murder of Jagriti Prokashony Publisher Foisal Arefin Dipon.
+A Dhaka court has set February 10 to deliver verdict against eight accused members of the banned militant outfit, Ansar al-Islam, in the case filed over the 2015 murder of Jagriti Prokashony Publisher Foisal Arefin Dipon.

 Dipon was hacked to death at his Aziz Super Market office on October 31, 2015.

-Dipon’s publishing house had published a book written by writer-blogger Avijit Roy, who was also hacked to death by the militants on the campus of Dhaka University on February 26, 2015.
+Dipon’s publishing house had published a book written by writer-blogger Avijit Roy, who had been murdered on the campus of Dhaka University on February 26, 2015.

-Dipan’s wife, Dr Razia Rahman, filed the murder case with Shahbagh police station on November 2, 2015 against unidentified assailants.
+Dipan’s wife, Dr Razia Rahman, filed a murder case with Shahbagh police station on November 2, 2015 against unidentified assailants.